arbal/starred/README.md

 ## JavaScript

+- [breakdance](https://github.com/breakdance/breakdance) - It's time for your markup to get down!
+HTML to markdown converter.
+Breakdance is a highly pluggable, flexible and easy to use.
+- [remark](https://github.com/remarkjs/remark) - Markdown processor powered by plugins part of the @unifiedjs collective
+- [add2calendar](https://github.com/jojoee/add2calendar) - :calendar: Allow you to add event to calendar easier
+- [showdown](https://github.com/showdownjs/showdown) - A bidirectional Markdown to HTML to Markdown converter written in Javascript
+- [marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
+Built for speed.
+- [check-links](https://github.com/transitive-bullshit/check-links) - Robustly checks an array of URLs for liveness.
+Extremely fast ⚡
+- [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) - Find broken links, missing images, etc within your HTML.
+- [linkifyjs](https://github.com/Soapbox/linkifyjs) - Linkify is a zero-dependency JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
+- [linkify-urls](https://github.com/sindresorhus/linkify-urls) - Linkify URLs in a string
 - [github-traffic-viewer-website](https://github.com/Mokkapps/github-traffic-viewer-website) - A website which shows a list of traffic graphs of your own GitHub repositories
 - [trafficator](https://github.com/humanmade/trafficator) - Traffic generator for local analytics testing
 - [ytdl-webserver](https://github.com/Algram/ytdl-webserver) - 📻 Webserver for downloading youtube videos.
 Ready for docker.